What is it?

 The following undergraduate Religion & Philosophy majors ARE NOT ELIGIBLE for TAG:

 * The Religious Studies major is no longer open for new students.

 How do I earn the grant?

-Students need to obtain an application and mail or deliver it to the Central Financial Aid Office by July 31 to be eligible for the grant for the upcoming academic year.
+Students need to obtain an application and mail or deliver it to the Student Financial Aid Office by July 31 to be eligible for the grant for the upcoming academic year.
 Applications received after July 31, but not later than December 1, may receive a partial award depending on the state’s funding.
 Recommended submission date is by June 1, prior to the start of the fall semester.

 Applicants are categorized by student type and application submission date: